Why AV Manufacturers Build at Home

 Some highly complex products benefit from close proximity to our design engineering teams (which we have in our US factory with our headquarters for R&D just down the road).

-For more information about Planar and Leyard’s presence in the US, visit www.planar.com/about/usa-proud/.
+For more information about Planar's presence in the US, view the Planar USA Proud Video.